 5. Gather Financial Records

 A big part of the divorce settlement is the division of property.
-This is where the courts allocate all of the shared possessions accrued over the course of a marriage.
+This is where the courts allocate all of the shared possessions accrued throughout a marriage.
 It also has a major influence on your financial future and you need to disclose all of your assets and debts.

 Below is a list of common financial records you should prepare before filing for divorce: